-One of the paths to financial freedom is paying your loans off faster.
-By satisfying your balance ahead of schedule, you could save money on interest and free up cash for other expenses.
+One of the tried-and-true paths to financial freedom is learning how to manage your budget to pay your loans off early.
+By paying a loan off ahead of schedule, you could save money on interest and free up cash for other expenses.
 If you assume that your current budget won’t allow for increased or additional loan payments, you may want to take a closer look.
-Finding even a small amount to put toward your loan balance can go a long way.
+Finding even a small amount to put toward your personal loan balance can go a long way.

 Be sure to consult your lender before starting biweekly payments.
-Lenders have different policies and you should make sure your new payment structure will produce the results you are looking to achieve.
+Different lenders have different policies, and you should make sure your new payment structure will produce the results you are looking to achieve.

-Instead of making biweekly payments, some people might prefer to make one or more extra payments per year.
-Others may also choose to pay an incremental amount on top of their regular payment.
-Ideas for being able to fund a whole extra payment or incremental payment amount include:
+Some people might prefer to make one or more extra payments per year.
+Others may also choose to pay a small extra payment on top of their regular loan payment when they can.
+Here’s some ideas for coming up with the cash for extra payments:

 - Money set aside throughout the year